OffchainLabs/benchmarking-stylus/matrix_multiplication/solidity-matrix-multiplication/README.md

 2. Foundry tests for local and on-chain validation.

 3. Transaction sender script:
-    - `matrix_tx_sender.sh` → Sends matrix multiplication transactions (10×10 to 40×40).
+    - `matrix_tx_sender.sh` → Deploys the contract and sends matrix multiplication transactions (10×10 to 30×30).

 ## Prerequisites

 1. **Foundry Installation**: Install Foundry by following the [Foundry installation guide](https://book.getfoundry.sh/getting-started/installation.html).

-2. jq: A lightweight JSON parsing tool used to extract contract addresses from the script output.
+2. **jq**: A lightweight JSON parsing tool used to extract contract addresses from the script output.
 Install jq by following the [official installation guide](https://jqlang.org/download/) for your operating system.

 ## Local Testing (Using Foundry)